Parika23/skin-condition-diagnosis/README.md

 ### Polymorphism

-The program uses virtual functions so that the appropriate condition-specific implementation is selected at runtime.
+The program uses virtual functions so that the appropriate condition specific implementation is selected at runtime.

 ### Encapsulation